The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Operadic behavior of Thom spectra and factorization homology

+By Lemma 2.3 of \cite{SS}, the category of algebras over $\mathcal{D}_n^G \times \mathcal{L}$ carries a cofibrantly generated model structure induced from that on spaces by the free-forgetful adjunction, hence every object is fibrant and weak equivalences are determined in the underlying category of topological spaces.
+Thus we can functorially cofibrantly replace $\mathcal{D}_n^G \times \mathcal{L}$-algebras, resulting in cofibrant, fibrant algebras, between which we can invert weak equivalences.
+This results in a $\mathcal{D}_n^G \times \mathcal{L}$-map $A^c \to BO$, where $A^c$ is the functorial cofibrant replacement of $A$ in the category of $\mathcal{D}_n^G \times \mathcal{L}$-algebras.

 Now suppose $M$ is tangentially framed, with a framed embedding as above, and $A$ is grouplike.
 Then non-abelian Poincar\'e duality (Theorem \ref{thm-NAPD-framed}) holds.
-Consider the following commutative diagram, where $\mathbb{D}_n \times L$ is the reduced monad associated to $\mathcal{D}_n \times \mathcal{L}$:
+It is natural in the algebra and manifold variables, which yields the required description of the map.
+More explicitly, consider the commutative diagram